cosmos/sdk-tutorials/academy/xl-cosmjs/intro.md

 ---
-title: "Introduction to CosmJS"
+title: "What is CosmJS?"
 order: 1
 description: What is CosmJS and what can it do for me?
 tag: intro
 ---

-# Introduction to CosmJS
+# What is CosmJS?

 <HighlightBox type="synopsis">